greninja/llm_cache/README.md

 ## Acknowledgments

 Much of my implementation was inspired by Zilliz's [GPTCache](https://github.com/zilliz/GPTCache).
-This project grew out of my curiosity to understand the systems that enable fast LLM inference, thereby significantly reducing latency and costs.
+My motivation for building LLMCache stemmed from a deep curiosity to explore and understand the various system components that power fast LLM inference, with the goal of meaningfully reducing latency and costs.